natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 .. image:: ../Images/group_configurations.png
  :alt: The Group Configurations page

-From this page you can create, edit, and delete group configurations.
-You can also view experiments that use a group configuration.
+From this page you can :ref:`create<Create a Group Configuration>`, :ref:`edit<Edit a Group Configuration>`, and :ref:`delete<Delete a Group Configuration>` group configurations.
+You can also :ref:`view experiments that use a group configuration<View Experiments that Use a Group Configuration>`.

+.. _Create a Group Configuration:

 =============================
 Create a Group Configuration